ItzSelenux/SGRandR/README.md

 # SGRandR

+This is a test branch created using libxrandr, is not compatible with wayland and is not planned to be mantained

 ## TO DO:

 - [x] Get a List of Resolutions and change the display resolution
 - [x] Get a List of Refresh Rates and change display refresh rate